 One Semester Only Exchange: Fall (September-December) or Winter (January-April)

-Eligible exchange students who will be attending Western for one semester only may receive a residence offer or waiting list information, depending on availability.
-Note: Residence fees quoted are for eight months, and will be calculated based on the number of days in the term (approximately half of the fee quoted).
+Eligible exchange students who will be attending Western for one semester only may receive a residence offer, depending on availability.
+Note: Residence fees quoted are for eight months and will be calculated based on the number of days in the term (approximately half of the fee quoted).

 Residence Room Rates

-Room rates and meal plan costs can be found on our Rate Chart.
-Room rates and meal plan overhead costs must be paid before the deadline to secure your spot in Residence.
+Room rates and meal plan costs can be found on our rate chart.
+The prepayment to accept your residence offer must be received in the Housing office by the deadline indicated in your Residence Offer letter.
+You will find your residence charges along with any tuition charges on your Student Center.
+Please ensure that the first instalment payment is received by the deadline to secure your residence spot.
 Visit our Frequently Asked Questions for more information on our refund and withdrawal policy.

 A meal plan is mandatory in all residences except in Alumni House or London Hall (for upper-year students).
-You will have the option to select a meal plan in the myHousing portal when you accept your Residence offer.
+If you have accepted your offer to Alumni House or London Hall, you will have the option to opt out of a meal plan through the select a meal plan in the myHousing Portal.

 RezNet Internet Service

 Western offers all residents the option to subscribe to RezNet for secure internet connection right in their rooms.
 You will be able to subscribe for this service via the myHousing Portal when you accept your Residence offer.

 Review all of our dates and deadlines, as well as make sure you check your Western email for information from us.
 You will get instructions on how to activate your Western email after you accept your academic offer to study here.